 - Provider tags: Tags that are directly associated with and managed within your cloud service providers, such as AWS, Azure, or GCP.
 These tags are typically applied to resources in your cloud environment to organize and categorize costs.
 Vantage retrieves and displays these tags in reports, which allows you to analyze costs based on existing tagging strategies.

 - Virtual tags: This feature can help to increase tagging coverage across your cloud infrastructure.
 Create cost allocation tag keys with a set of corresponding values and filters directly in the Vantage without needing to involve your engineering team in making infrastructure changes.
-All provider integrations in Vantage are supported, including providers that don't natively support tags.
+All provider integrations in Vantage are supported, including providers that don’t natively support tags.
 Virtual tags are available for filtering and aggregating on all Cost Reports and cost allocation segments.
 They can also be used in filter criteria on saved filters.
-There is no limit to the number of tag keys or values you define.

 Tag Management: Provider and Virtual Tags

-- On the All Tags tab, you can view both your provider (denoted by a grey tag icon) and virtual tags (denoted by a purple tag icon).
+On the Tags page, you can view all tags, including both provider and virtual tags.
+From the top navigation, click Settings.
+On the left navigation, under General Settings, click Tags.
+Two tabs are displayed: All Tags and Virtual Tags.- On the All Tags tab, you can view both your provider (denoted by a grey tag icon) and virtual tags (denoted by a purple tag icon).
 Tags are listed along with any associated providers.
 You can also hide or unhide a tag and view a corresponding Cost Report filtered to that tag (see sections below).

 - If you select a provider tag in this view, a new screen to create a virtual tag with the same name is displayed.
 You may want to do this in cases where you want Vantage to combine filter criteria from different providers but use the same tag name.